webpack/webpack.js.org/content/api/configuration.md

 `boolean`

-Tell Webpack to include comments in bundles with information about the contained modules.
+Tell webpack to include comments in bundles with information about the contained modules.
 This option defaults to `false` and **should not** be used in production.

 ```js
 pathinfo: true